Waste permit terms and conditions

 2.8.
 All users of the HWRCs are required to separate out materials for reuse and recycling as required on site.

 2.9.
 Under the Environmental Protection Act 1990 it is illegal to dispose of commercial or industrial waste at any HWRC.
 Failure to comply with the law is a criminal offence which may lead to prosecution and a criminal record.
 The site operator has been instructed not to accept any commercial or industrial waste.
-This includes, but is not limited to, waste from professional building, plumbing, construction, renovation, decorating, gardening, landscaping, as well as landlord activity (i.e. decorating, clearing out or refurnishing properties that you let) and house clearances/tip runs (i.e. being paid to transport any kind or quantity of waste for someone else).
+This includes, but is not limited to, waste from professional building, plumbing, construction, renovation, decorating, gardening, landscaping, as well as landlord activity (for example, decorating, clearing out or refurnishing properties that you let) and house clearances/tip runs (for example, being paid to transport any kind or quantity of waste for someone else).
 Business waste must be disposed of at a trade waste facility, such as the Gypsum Close Trade Waste Facility located on the same site as the HWRC (details online).

 2.10.
 Leicester City Council may record details relating to your visit including the type of waste of which you are disposing.
 Leicester City Council may use these details for the purposes of preventing or detecting crime and taking enforcement action.
 Leicester City Council will monitor site usage and reserve the right to investigate any suspected breach of permit terms and conditions.
 Details may be passed on to the relevant enforcement officers and/or third parties in accordance with the Council’s lawful obligations.